openkilt/openrepo/readme.md

     username: admin
     password: admin

+> **Security:** Change the default admin password immediately after first login.

+If desired, you can set a custom Django secret key and PostgreSQL password via environment variables:

+    export DJANGO_SECRET_KEY="your-secure-random-key"
+    export OPENREPO_PG_PASSWORD="your-db-password"
+    docker compose up -d

-If desired, it is possible to point to an alternative PostgreSQL server by updating the "OPENREPO_PG" environment variables in the docker-compose file.
+It is also possible to point to an alternative PostgreSQL server by updating the `OPENREPO_PG_*` environment variables in the docker-compose file.

 ## CI Integration